 As stated above, since motorcyclists aren't protected by their vehicle like a car or truck driver is, injuries to motorcyclists can result much more severe injuries, even in relatively minor collisions.
-Below are some of the most common motorcycle injuries:
+There are many different types of motorcycle accident injuries, including nerve damage, internal bleeding, chest or abdominal injuries, muscular damage or other organ damage.
+Below are some common injuries from motorcycle accidents:

 - Head injuries and traumatic brain injuries (TBI) are very common, especially when riders aren't wearing helmets.